HildoBijl/stepwise/packages/physics-core/src/PrecisionNumber/README.md

 ## Comparison

-Comparing `Float` objects can be done through their absolute difference or relative difference.
+Comparing `PrecisionNumber` objects can be done through their absolute difference or relative difference.

 - The absolute difference is defined through `abs(a - b)`.
 - The relative difference is defined through `abs(a - b)/max(abs(a), abs(b))`.
 So if you for example compare numbers `18` and `20` then the relative difference is `0.1` (being `10%` of the largest of the two).

-To compare `Float` objects, you first have to set up an `equalityOptions` object.
+To compare `PrecisionNumber` objects, you first have to set up an `equalityOptions` object.
 This object can have the following properties (all optional).

 - `absoluteTolerance` (default 0): defines how small the absolute difference must be to consider the numbers as equal.
 If you have the numbers `3.14159 * 10^2` and `3.142 * 10^2` then their difference is `0.041`.
 So if given an `absoluteTolerance` of for instance `0.05` then these numbers are considered equal.
 - `relativeTolerance` (default 0): defines how small the relative difference must be to consider the numbers as equal.
 If you compare `18` to `20` then a relative tolerance of `0.1` will consider these numbers equal (though barely).